christinajoseph/stockPricePred/README.md

 flask init-db

 Import Live Data:
+pip install requests
-This script fetches the latest data from the government API and populates your database.
+to install in system or virtual environment: .\venv\Scripts\activate This script fetches the latest data from the government API and populates your database.

 python data_importer.py